puppetlabs/puppet-docs/source/pe/3.2/orchestration_puppet.markdown

 [live_puppet_status]: ./images/console/live_puppet_status.png

-Puppet Enterprise (PE)'s configuration management features rely on the **puppet agent service,** which runs on every node and fetches configurations from the puppet master server. [(See the Puppet section of this manual for more details.)](./puppet_tools.html)
+Puppet Enterprise (PE)'s configuration management features rely on the **puppet agent service**, which runs on every node and fetches configurations from the puppet master server. [(See the Puppet section of this manual for more details.)](./puppet_tools.html)

 By default, puppet agent idles in the background and performs a run every 30 minutes, but the orchestration engine can give complete control over this behavior.
 See the table of contents above for an overview of the available features.